I'm a dog lover who shares things I've learned over the years. I'm currently owned by a Jack Russell Terrier.

 The first thing you need is a can.
 Any soda can will do.

-Drink the contents first--no sense wasting.
-Then rinse out the insides.
-Let it dry out so that it doesn't smell.
+Drink the contents first—no sense wasting it.
+Then rinse it out and let it dry so that it doesn't smell.

-When I was having trouble with my Lab several years ago, I picked up a copy of this book.
+When I was having trouble with my Lab several years ago, I picked up a copy of Good Owners, Great Dogs.
 I still have it some 20 years later.

 I can't tell you how many times I've pulled it off the shelf and used the methods to help me with my dog.
 There's information for basic training, stuff you need to know for the first 2–3 years.
 Then, there is a section on behavior problems.

-A good dog training book will get your through a lot of rough spots.
+A good dog training book will get you through a lot of rough spots.
 Find one that fits your philosophy and approach.

 This is my Jack Russell Terrier.
 Isn't she cute?
 Inside that 10 pound body is a loveable dog and an entertainer.
 She's great to be around and keeps everyone laughing.

 But beneath that those big ears lurks trouble.
 Misha barks . . . and barks . . . and barks.
 I think those ears give her the ability to hear things happening two blocks over.
 She gets riled if someone is talking down the street and when the UPS truck comes around.
 That barking gets on your nerves.